 put.
 Write code to solve a problem, then run Karel through the maze to test and debug your code.
 You will learn how to control repeated actions, then program Karel to handle the unknown!
 Finally, organize your code like a pro with defined commands.
 Enjoy the scenery, and don’t run into any scorpions!

 What Does Karel Teach?

-Visit NCLab’s Free Portal to experiment with building your own mazes and games for Karel.
-In order to save the games and share them online, you will need to create a free user account in NCLab at http://nclab.com.
+Visit NCLab’s Free Apps to view other people’s projects, or create your own.
+In order to save projects and share them online, you will need to create a free user account in NCLab at nclab.com/sign-up/.